learn-co-curriculum/uci-mod-1-separation-of-content-and-presentation/README.md

 # Separation of content and presentation

 ## We are HTML authors
 We now know what HTML is.
-We know how to create a properly formatted HTML document, and we know how to browse the HTML documentation.
+We know how to create a properly formatted HTML document and we know how to browse the HTML documentation.
 We have everything we need to be HTML authors.
 Kind of.

 ## Writing HTML for humans
 We want to design for humans.
 We want our work to function and read well.
 Writing HTML allows us to distribute our content or application to billions of people and our content will have an implied meaning based on what HTML tags we select.